FLCAC-admin/uslci-content/docs/submission_handbook/04-resources/04-App-H.md

 In the openLCA desktop app, select the database you created for this import and right-click to select **_“Import”_** and designate **_“Linked Data (JSON-LD)_**.
 You may then select the folder to which it was saved.
 <br>
-NOTE: you will NOT see the actual zipped file; you must first select the folder directory.
+**NOTE: you will NOT see the zipped file; you must first select the folder directory.**
 <br>
 <br>